SUB-CHAPTER A, SEWAGE DISPOSAL

 This requirement shall be waived under the following condition:

 A pre-site inspection is done by Health Department representative and

 determines lot constrictions would not allow for a subsurface seepage system.

 (i) The Health Department shall be notified of any modification, change, or repair to any private sewage disposal system by either homeowner or contractor to determine whether that modification, change, or repair requires a permit as set forth in paragraph 6-1-3 (a).
 The routine cleaning of a disposal system components, replacing the septic tank cover, baffles or riser, or rodding out inlets and outlets does not require a permit as defined under Section 6-1-3 of this ordinance.

-(j) There is a fee charged for the initial construction permit, alteration, or extension and operation of an individual sewage system.
+(j) There is a fee charged for the initial construction permit, any alteration of a system including the installation of a sample port, extension, variance request, or operation of a private disposal sewage system.
 The fee shall be collected by the Health Department at the time an application for permit is submitted and shall be deposited into the Health Department fund.
 The fee schedule shall be approved by the Board of Health.

-(k) All homeowners that have been issued a permit to construct, alter, or extend and individual sewage system shall received training approved by the Health Department regarding maintenance of their septic system.
+(k) All homeowners that have been issued a permit to construct, alter, or extend a private sewage system shall received training approved by the Health Department regarding maintenance of their septic system.
 This training must be completed within 60 days of installation of the septic system.

 6 TCC 1-4.
 Contractor Registrations.